shri2906/Techdome-test/README.md

 This document outlines the process of deploying a multi-container application consisting of a frontend, backend, and database using Docker Compose and Kubernetes.

-Frontend has Frontend part of application and Dockerfile for Containerization Backend has Backend part of application and with Dockerfile for Containerization
+Frontend has Frontend part of application and Dockerfile for Containerization.
+Backend has Backend part of application and with Dockerfile for Containerization
 ![Alt text](Screenshots/demo-screenshot-1.jpg)

+**2. Application Architecture**

+The application architecture consists of three main components:

+Frontend: A web interface for users to interact with the application.

+Backend: An API server that processes requests from the frontend and interacts with the database.

+Database: A persistent data store for application data.